dlab-berkeley/python-berkeley/trainings/2015-08-berkeley-dlab.md

 Instructor: @deniederhut

- - containers
+ - Containers
+ - Loops (for and while)
- - Repeating things
+ - Control
  - [APIs, Twitter, and Bots](https://github.com/deniederhut/workshop_bots)
  - Etherpad for Python day 4
  - Continue using resources from Tuesday and Wednesday!